camunda-community-hub/camunda-7-to-8-migration/cawemo-to-web-modeler-migration/README.md

 # Cawemo to Web Modeler Migration

-This bash script migrates all projects from Cawemo to Web Modeler.
+This bash script migrates (copies) all projects from Cawemo to Web Modeler.

 ## Prerequisites